 Double chocolate: Add sugar free chocolate chips to the batter.

 Add crunch: Stir in 2 tablespoons chopped walnuts or pecans.

 Top with cream: Add my sugar free whipped cream!

 Yes.
 Bake at 180 Celsius / 356 Fahrenheit for 12-27 minutes.
 2 small ramekins will bake quicker than 1 larger container.

 This keto pumpkin mug cake keeps in the fridge for up to 4 days.
 You can also freeze it for up to 3 months.

 I haven't tried it yet, but I would use 1 tablespoon or coconut flour in place of the almond flour.

 Tried this recipe?
 Give it a star rating below!

-Enjoy straight out of the cup/ramekin/bowl or turn over onto a plate.
-Drizzle with optional chocolate glaze (3 parts 90% or sugar free chocolate and 1 part butter or cream, melted)
+- Enjoy straight out of the cup/ramekin/bowl or turn over onto a plate.
+Drizzle with optional chocolate glaze (recipe in the notes)

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.